 You cannot win a war without bullets!
 Before buying paintballs, ensure that they are of decent quality and purchased from a reputable provider.
 You must ensure that they are completely non-toxic and compatible with your model of paintball gun.
 If the manufacturers of your markers recommend certain brands of paintballs, you should stick to those.

 2. Safety Equipment

-Safety should be your foremost concern while playing this game, from maks and padding to tactical pants for men.
+Safety should be your foremost concern while playing this game, from masks and padding to safety pants.
 Without the proper safety gear, you can sustain a permanent injury, especially in your eyes.
 The main pieces of safety equipment that are used in this game are masks and barrel blocks.